 The Archer Film Festival accepts all types of submissions including narratives, animations, public service announcements, experimental films, foreign-language films, and documentaries.
 Films exploring themes of identity and underrepresented groups, and/or films in which key creative positions are filled by female filmmakers, are encouraged.

 Submitted films MUST BE COMPLETED BY CURRENT HIGH SCHOOL STUDENTS and must have been completed during 2019 or later.
-Submissions must be 1-10 minutes in length.
+Submissions must have a maximum running time of 10 minutes.